rscopes/react-scopes/readme.md

 ## rScopes What ?

-ReScope is a flexible, effective and easy to use state management system inspired by ReactJS methods.
+RScope is a flexible, effective and easy to use state management system inspired by ReactJS methods.

 ## What's the point ?